nionio6915/LPC1768-RepRapFirmware-Files/README.md

 # LPC1768-RepRapFirmware-Files
-These are my config files for using sdavi's port of RepRapFirmware: https://github.com/sdavi/RepRapFirmware

-The binary releases of the firmware are here: https://github.com/dc42/RepRapFirmware/releases

 This is an experimental port of dc42's RepRapFirmware for LPC1768/LPC1769 based boards.
 These are Panucatt Re-Arm, Azteeg X5 MiniWiFi, SKR 1.1, SKR 1.3, maybe some others.

 My primary board is a Panucatt ReARM.
 I have also set this up on a SKR with BLTouch.
 I no longer have the Ender with the BLTouch.

+I am putting my notes here as I go, hopefully to aid someone else and maybe use as a basis for formal documentation later.

 As with all things on the Internets, Your Mileage May Vary.

+These are my config files for using sdavi's port of RepRapFirmware: https://github.com/sdavi/RepRapFirmware

+The binary releases of the firmware are here: https://github.com/dc42/RepRapFirmware/releases

 ...

 Note: This firmware does not show up as a mass storage device when connected to a computer.
 Physical access to the internal sdcard IS required in order to revert back or update.
 More on that later.

+## My Printer / Setup

 My printer- https://github.com/eclsnowman/Eustathios-Spider-V2
 Eustathios Version 2.
 Cartesian gantry printer.